 - The Louisville Seminary Continuing Education Community 74

 - Conferences and Seminars 74

 - Certification Programs 74

 - The Don Deane Certificate in Pastoral Counseling/Marriage

 - and Family Therapy Supervision 74

 - The Don Deane Certificate in Homiletic Supervision 74

 - Additional Resources 75

-- Lecture Series 75
+- Events and Lecture Series 75

-- Festival of Theology including the Caldwell Lectures, 75 The Black Church Studies Consultation, including the Edwards Lectures
+- The Black Church Studies Consultation 75

+- The Alum Reunion 75

+- The Caldwell Lectures 75

+- The Edwards Peacemaking Lectureship 76

+- The Grawemeyer Lectures 76

-- on Peacemaking, and the Greenhoe Lectures 76
+- The Greenhoe Lectures 76

 - The Henry H. and Marion A. Presler Lectureship 77

 - The Katie Geneva Canon Lectureship 77

 - Accommodations for Continuing Education 78